 Regular attendance is essential for optimal performance in any course.
 In cases of potentially excusable absences due to illness or domestic affliction, notify your instructor by e-mail within two days.
-Regarding absences that may be excusable and procedures for addressing course components missed as a result, consult sections or total loss of the grade for the "attendance and participation" component(s) of a course, as well as for any assignments that are not handed-in or completed as a result.
+Regarding absences that may be excusable and procedures for addressing course components missed as a result, consult sections

+Attendance and Examinations of the University Calendar.
+Be aware that unexcused absences will result in partial or total loss of the grade for the "attendance and participation" component(s) of a course, as well as for any assignments that are not handed-in or completed as a result.